cloudant/CDTDatastore/doc/replication-policies.md

 ### Example

-Lets assume we wish to configure a replication policy as follows:
+Let's assume we wish to configure a replication policy as follows:

 * We only ever want replications to occur when the device is connected to a WiFi network.
 * We want to do sync replications (pull and push).